 Next to it, lies the famous Blue Elephant restaurant, the old stately Chinese mansion that used to be the Governor’s Mansion.
 Famous for its fine china Thai food, you can join its Thai cooking class too!

-If you want to learn about the history of the island check out Thai Hua Museum, housed in a Sino-Portuguese building on Krabi Road.
-There are also several other interesting museums such as Phuket Trickeye Museum, Thavorn Hotel Museum, Peranakan Phuket Museum, and Phuket Philatelic Museum.
+If you want to learn about the history of the island check out Thai Hua Museum, housed in a Sino-Portuguese building on Krabi Road, as well as Phuket Trickeye Museum, Thavorn Hotel Museum, Peranakan Phuket Museum, and Phuket Philatelic Museum.

 If you are looking for a nice viewpoint, come to Monkey Hill Viewpoint, a free tourist attraction with the incredible opportunity to interact with wild monkeys and views.
 The top of Khao Rang hill also offers good surrounding views.
 Grab a meal at one of its good restaurants and enjoy the views.